Association of Hearing Instrument Practitioners of Ontario

 Hearing Instrument Specialists (H.I.S.) in Ontario must successfully complete a provincially recognized, Hearing Instrument Specialist (H.I.S.) program and a one thousand (1,000) hour Hearing Instrument Specialist (H.I.S.)
 Internship Program,and pass an International Licensing Examination (ILE).

 The practice of cerumen removal requires advanced accreditation which meets the required educational principles outlined in the AHIP Cerumen Removal Policy (December 2014).

 Recognized by Government & Industry

-Hearing Instrument Specialists (H.I.S.) are recognized authorizers with the Ontario Ministry of Health and Long Term Care, Assistive Devices Program.
+Hearing Instrument Specialists (H.I.S.) are recognized authorizers with the Ontario Ministry of Health, Assistive Devices Program.

 Hearing Instrument Specialists (H.I.S.) work with insurance companies to facilitate access to and proper administration of private and/or company hearing aid benefit plans.